peec/apliaexportimport/README.md

 ## IMPORTING DATA

 Importing requires you to create a simple php file, it can be created in the EZ ROOT directory.
 The extension comes with a sample php config file.
+See "CONFIG FILE" section for all the options for the config file.

 See `extension/apliaexportimport/import.config.sample.php` its pretty straight forward.